Skip to content

 3. Download Pre-built Binaries

-Pre-built binaries for various platforms are available on the Releases page.
-Download the appropriate binary for your system and add it to your PATH.
+Ready-to-use binaries for various platforms are available on the Releases page.
+Download the right binary for your system and add it to your PATH.

 4. Using Docker

-GripMock is packaged as a Docker image for ease of use.
-Ensure Docker is installed:
+GripMock comes as a Docker image for easy use.
+Make sure Docker is installed:

 Install Docker.